 How to help during the coronavirus pandemic

-First things first: It’s up to us to do everything we can to slow the virus—washing hands and staying home.
+First things first: It’s up to all of us to do everything we can to slow the virus—wash your hands, wear a mask, and stay home when you can.
 You’ve heard it all before, but the CDC has a great primer here.

 2. DONATE TO THE CITY’S COVID-19 RESPONSE FUND